Skip to main content

 Combined Chat + Voice Widget

-<!-- Chat widget with voice enabled -->
+<!-- Widget with both chat and voice enabled -->

 <script